Dilation and Curettage (D&C)

 - Removal of uterine or cervical polyps

-A D&C is a safe and common procedure with minimal risks.
+A D&C is typically a safe and common procedure with minimal risks.
 In rare circumstances the following complications can arise:

 - Cervical damage